Looking for creative writing gifts for the Jane Austen or Stephen King in your life?

 Bigger Budget?
 Consider One the These

-At around $130 on Amazon, the Anker Soundcore Life Q35 takes everything great about the Life Q20 and turns them up to… well, 35.
+At around $130 on Amazon, the Anker Soundcore Life Q35 29takes everything great about the Life Q20 and turns them up several notches.

 Plus, its active noise cancellation can switch between different modes based on your location.
-That’s not a big deal if you only wear them in your writing space inside your home, but if you mix things up and sometimes go to coffee shops, outdoor parks, Justin Bieber concerts, etc., it’s a feature you’ll appreciate when those distracting, horrible noises are blocked.
+That’s not a big deal if you only wear them in your writing space inside your home, but if you mix things up and sometimes go to coffee shops that play Justin Bieber music, it’s a feature you’ll appreciate when those distracting, horrible noises are blocked.

-If your writer friend is more of an earbud guy or girl, Anker’s Soundcore Liberty Air 2 Pro is a great option.
+If your writer friend is more of an earbud guy or girl, Anker’s Soundcore Liberty Air 2 Pro 30is a great gift option.

 It offers many of the features you see with Apple’s AirPods Pro (more on it below), but at a much lower price.